 How to Make Candied Pecans

 You can add a pinch of salt on to the top for a salty sweet taste if you like.
 The combination of the two flavors is really yummy.
-If you wanted to make them spicy there are a few options to sprinkle on the top for that as well, you may have your own choice.
+If you wanted to make them hot there are a few options to sprinkle on the top for that as well, you may have your own choice.

 Cayenne pepper works well for these and our slow cooker cajun boiled peanuts for some heat.
 Once you add the pecans to the baking sheet to cool, sprinkle on your seasonings at that time so it sticks nicely.
 Easy stovetop candied pecans recipe you can get your kids involved in too.